Eighty-seven percent of realtors fail within five years of starting up, according to the National Association of Realtors.

 On the path to real estate success, there are no training shortcuts.
 Finding a good agency to train you the right way is one of the most important steps you can take to ensure your success.Take the time to find the right office in your area to support your training and career goals.

-Keller Williams currently holds second place on Training magazine’s Training Top 125 Organizations across all industries.
+Leading Real Estate Companies of the World currently holds second place on Training magazine’s Training Top 125 Organizations across all industries.
+Locally, John L. Scott is a member of Leading RE and provides amazing training for new and experienced agents.
 Coldwell Banker has previously ranked third on Training’s list, and other established agencies such as RE/MAX also have good training programs.

 Invest in Your Training